 Subscription Models are generally best if your business:

 - Is a large organization that can dedicated a larger budget to adopting a subscription-based solution.
-Subscription models are not necessarily more expensive, but On-demand solutions tend to offer a more cost-effective payment process if your team does not have the budgeting available for long term adoption.
+Subscription models for a predictive dialer are not necessarily more expensive, but On-demand solutions tend to offer a more cost-effective payment process if your team does not have the budgeting available for long term adoption.

 - Looking for consistency in pricing.
 With a subscription, your organization will know how much is being charged each month, and the cost should not change over time unless the service is scaled up or down.
 This enables for proper budgeting and planning around a relatively fixed and known cost.